gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

     welcome_string = 'Hi Mb user'
     while True:
-        for letter in welcome_string:
+        for character in welcome_string:
-            display.show(letter)
+            display.show(character)
             sleep(300)
 ----

 .. admonition:: Tasks

     #.
 Write a for loop to show each letter in 'winner'.
     #.
-Write a for loop to show each character in '2021'.
+Write a for loop to show each digit in '2021'.

 ----